Frank Loesser: Broadway and later film career

-He wrote the book, music, and lyrics for his next two musicals, The Most Happy Fella (1956) and Greenwillow (1960).
-Around the beginning of 1957, Garland and Loesser divorced, and Loesser began a relationship with Jo Sullivan, who had played the character of Rosabella in Fella.
+Loesser wrote the book, music, and lyrics for his next two musicals, The Most Happy Fella (1956) and Greenwillow (1960).
+Around the beginning of 1957, Garland and Loesser divorced, and Loesser began a relationship with Jo Sullivan, who had played Rosabella in Fella.
 He wrote the music and lyrics for How to Succeed in Business Without Really Trying (1961), which ran for 1,417 performances, won the 1962 Pulitzer Prize for Drama, and received another Tony and a Grammy Award for Best Musical Theater Album.

 Pleasures and Palaces (1965), the last Loesser musical produced during his lifetime, closed during out-of-town tryouts.

 Later life and death

 From 1965 until 1968, Loesser was composing the book, music and lyrics for Señor Discretion Himself, a musical version of a Budd Schulberg short story.
-A version was presented in 1985 at the New York Musical Theatre Works.
-With the support of his widow Jo Loesser, a completed version was presented at the Arena Stage, Washington, D.C., in 2004, reworked by the group Culture Clash and director Charles Randolph-Wright.

-When he was asked why he did not write more shows, Loesser responded that "I don't write slowly.
+When asked why he did not write more shows, Loesser responded, "I don't write slowly.
 It's just that I throw out fast."
 The New York Times confirmed his hard working habits and wrote that Loesser "was consumed by nervous energy and as a result slept only four hours a night, spending the rest of the time working."

-Loesser, a heavy cigarette smoker, died on July 28, 1969, of lung cancer at age 59 at the Mount Sinai Hospital in Manhattan's East Harlem neighborhood.
+A heavy cigarette smoker, Loesser died of lung cancer at age 59 on July 28, 1969, at the Mount Sinai Hospital in Manhattan's East Harlem neighborhood; he had requested that he be cremated, with his ashes scattered at sea.

+A version of Señor Discretion Himself was presented in 1985 at the New York Musical Theatre Works.
+With the support of his widow, Jo Loesser, a completed version was presented at the Arena Stage, Washington, D.C., in 2004, reworked by the group Culture Clash and director Charles Randolph-Wright.

 Personal life

 Lynn Garland and Frank Loesser divorced around the beginning of 1957 after 21 years of marriage.
-They had two children together: John Loesser, who works in theatre administration, and Susan Loesser, an author who wrote her father's biography A Most Remarkable Fella: Frank Loesser and the Guys and Dolls in His Life: A Portrait by His Daughter (1993, 2000, ISBN 0634009273).
+They had two children: John Loesser, who works in theatre administration, and Susan Loesser, an author who wrote her father's biography, A Most Remarkable Fella: Frank Loesser and the Guys and Dolls in His Life: A Portrait by His Daughter (1993, 2000, ISBN 0634009273).

-He married his second wife Jo Sullivan (born Elizabeth Josephine Sullivan) on April 29, 1959 after being introduced to her by Lynn.
-Jo Sullivan had played a lead in The Most Happy Fella.
-They had two children, Hannah and Emily.
+Loesser married Jo Sullivan (born Elizabeth Josephine Sullivan) on April 29, 1959 after being introduced to her by Lynn.
+Frank and Jo had two daughters, Hannah and Emily.
 Emily is a performer who is married to actor Don Stephenson.
 Hannah was an artist in oils, pastels and mixed media; she died of cancer on January 25, 2007.
 Jo died on April 28, 2019, at age 91.